josejuanmontiel/on-call-tutti/README.md

 This is the first idea, but why not to leave open to another kind of algorithm (and because of Bazel ... in any language) ... because of this we start building /monorepo/projects/algorithms/on-call/001 the first example and the other can go in 002, 003 ... later for other algorithm ot the real daily basis ... we can continue an /monorepo/projects/algorithms/OTHER/001

-### How to test
+### How we test each algorithm?

-As we said... with the environment variable INPUT_FILE we can read the csv and with OUTPUT_FILE we can store the result, this code we'll be in /monorepo/projects/algorithms/on-call/comparator folder and the initial data will be in /monorepo/projects/algorithms/on-call/comparator/src/main/resources/input/001.csv and the solution to compare the result monorepo/projects/algorithms/on-call/comparator/src/main/resources/output/001.csv ... the idea is to improve the option to test to try to beat the actual solutions.
+As we said... with the environment variable INPUT we can read the csv and with OUTPUT we can store the result, this code we'll be in /monorepo/projects/algorithms/on-call/comparator folder and the initial data will be in /monorepo/projects/algorithms/on-call/comparator/src/main/resources/input/001.csv and the solution to compare the result monorepo/projects/algorithms/on-call/comparator/src/main/resources/output/001.csv ... the idea is to improve the option to test to try to beat the actual solutions.
 In this way if someone that came with his/her PR to the repo to solve the problem, and think that actual solution have a bug, that don't consider some edge case, can include his/her 002.csv data for intput and output and make that the actual algorithm false.

 No need to say, that this algorithm need to work with 001.csv data ... in the begining, unless this data where incorrect, in that case may need to point the problem in the code and/or in the data.